meteatamel/genai-beyond-basics/samples/grounding/vertexai-search/README.md

 ![PDF in bucket](images/pdf-in-bucket.png)

-Finally, give your datastore a click `Create`:
+Give your datastore a name and click `Create`:

 ![Cymbal datastore](images/cymbal-datastore.png)